mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 #### Manual

-We recommend `sx` API over `styled` when you have to create responsive styles or needs minor CSS overrides.
+We recommend `sx` API over `styled` for creating responsive styles or overriding minor CSS.
 [Read more about `sx`](/system/the-sx-prop/#main-content).

 ```diff